 Block specific activities and apply it to specific groups to create a comprehensive read-only mode for your organization.

 Select Block activities to block specific activities, which you can find using the Activity type filter.
 All activities from selected apps will be monitored (and reported in the Activity log).
 The specific activities you select will be blocked if you select the Block action.
 The specific activities you selected will raise alerts if you select the Test action and have alerts turned on.

-When Protect is set as the Action to be taken in the Cloud App Security session policy, Conditional Access App Control enforces the labeling and subsequent protection of a file per the policy's file filters.
-Labels are configured in the Azure Information Protection console and Protect must be selected within the label for it to appear as an option in the Cloud App Security policy.
-When a label is selected, and a file is downloaded that meets the criteria of the Cloud App Security policy, the label, and corresponding protection (with permissions) is applied to the file upon download.
+When Protect is set as the Action to be taken in the Defender for Cloud Apps session policy, Conditional Access App Control enforces the labeling and subsequent protection of a file per the policy's file filters.
+Labels are configured in the Microsoft 365 compliance center and the label must be configured to apply encryption for it to appear as an option in the Defender for Cloud Apps policy.
+When a label is selected, and a file is downloaded that meets the criteria of the Defender for Cloud Apps policy, the label, and corresponding protection (with permissions) is applied to the file upon download.
 The original file remains as-is in the cloud app while the downloaded file is now protected.
 Users who try to access the file must meet the permission requirements determined by the protection applied.

-Cloud App Security currently supports applying Azure Information Protection classification labels for the following file types:
+Defender for Cloud Apps currently supports applying Microsoft Information Protection sensitivity labels for the following file types: